Stages of Life (The Internal Monads)by DAVID GREGG

 The heaviest karmic period of the life

 Finishing the third monad in its negative pole (SEPARATION) can prevent the completion of the fourth, instilling a sense of discontentment and anger that includes an unwillingness to move forward or "grow up."
-Failure to complete the monad can also leave people feeling shy and aloof, with little desire to leave home.
+Failure to complete the monad can also leave people feeling shy and aloof, with little desire to vacate the family nest.
 Worst case scenarios reveal highly confrontational people, full of rage, and unable to deal with authority.
 Getting into arguments at the drop of a hat and having little respect for the personal boundaries of others are other common patterns.

 Symptoms of the Third Monad

 The teen suddenly desires more independence and rebels against authority.

 There may be a loss of interest in old hobbies, sports and other favorite activities.